near-daos/sputnik-dao-contract/sputnikdao2/TestPlan.md

 - The method chould panic if the bounty with given id doesn't exist
 - Should panic if `attached_deposit` is not equal to the corresponding `bounty_bond`
 - Should panic in case of wrong deadline
-- Should panic in case of unsufficient number of remained bounties
+- Should panic in case of insufficient number of remained bounties
 - Should increase number of claimed bounties
 - Should add this claim to the list of claims, done by this account
 - Should lock the deposit